yk-tuturu/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ParentConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a child**

 **MSS**

-1. User requests to add a person and provides the necessary details
+1. User requests to add a child and provides the necessary details
-2. ParentConnect adds the person
+2. ParentConnect adds the child

     Use case ends.